 Tony is General Manager of Touchwood Solihull.
 A southerner by birth, Tony is passionate about his adopted City and proud to be part it’s continued growth and success.

 Tony became a Trustee in 2015 , having been an active ambassador for the Society since 2012.
 He is also heavily involved in raising funds for the Birmingham Big Art Project.
 As the only trustee working within Birmingham’s rapidly growing, and much lauded, hospitality sector, Tony believes his ‘non-professional services’ background could offer a different perspective on our City for the Society.

 Michael is Reader in Transformational Change at Aston Business School, Aston University and became a Trustee in 2015.
 He is passionate about Birmingham’s history and wants to celebrate the past and maintain the heritage that survives by making this legacy relevant to contemporary audiences for their enjoyment and education.
 To achieve this he brings his academic experience of working in a top-ranked business school.
 Aston University is a corporate partner and he is a direct link to colleagues and students, local and international.

 Sean is a Partner at Pinsent Masons LLP.
 He became a Trustee in 2015.
 The main focus of his work at Pinsent Masons is in health and safety.
 He is Secretary of the Health and Safety Lawyers Association and a Trustee and Director of the Construction Health and Safety Group, a charitable safety organisation for the construction industry.

-Isobel is a communications specialist working for DHA Communications, an agency working exclusively with organisations, individuals and collected focused on social change in the UK and overseas.
-She has lived in Birmingham since 2015 and has a background in art history and heritage.
-She joined the board in 2018 having previously been a member of Beatfreeks’ 2017/2018 Youth Steering Committee.
+Isobel is a communications specialist at DHA Communications, working exclusively with organisations, individuals and collected focused on social change in the UK and overseas.
+She has lived in Birmingham since 2015 and has a background and strong interest in art history and heritage.
+She is also on the board of Beatfreeks Arts, having previously been a member of Beatfreeks’ 2017/2018 Youth Steering Committee.
 Between 2014 and 2016 she co-chaired Development in Action, a global citizenship charity based in London.